 Studying in Europe has been a surreal experience!
 Sometimes I just have to pinch myself to see if I’m still dreaming or not.
 Every season, all the scenery changes into something you usually see in the movies.
 Travelling to other European countries has been a lot easier and more convenient.
 If you are studying in Finland, we have a student visa and it enables us to travel to other EU member states – that way it’s easier and practical to travel to nearby countries.

 Visa Application process for me was quite easy.
 I just sent my application together with other required documents by the school I was applying to.
 After 2 months, I got the result that I was accepted.
-But it sure wasn’t an easy process for the school – out of 200 applicants only 60 got accepted.
 After I received my acceptance paper, I then processed my Student Visa.
-That time, there was no Finland embassy in Manila.
-I needed to go to the nearest embassy which was in Kuala Lumpur, Malaysia.
-The most challenging part of the application was providing the financial documents, e.g. the required amount for a year stay in Finland as a student (or as they call – show money).
+I provided the required documents, e.g. the required amount for a year stay in Finland as a student (or as they call – show money).
 Once all your visa requirements are complete, and you can prove to the Migri that you can support yourself during your stay in Finland – they will grant you the student visa.

 I’m studying the Culinary Program which is a total of 2.5 yrs according to their curriculum.
 Every semester is divided into 9-week study terms – during this time frame, the program prepares you for your working life.
 After studying a year, we can already apply for part-time jobs relevant to our course since we already have a good working knowledge on food preparation and we have spent 9 weeks practicing in an actual restaurant.